-Establish boundaries – the most important thing about team workflows is to clearly define the beginnings and the endings.
+Establish boundaries – the most important thing about team workflows is to define the beginnings and the endings clearly.
 Having a clear start and end to the team workflows helps clearly define them.
 Controlling workflows is easy with clearly defined boundaries.
 A consistent starting point indicates that the workflow is active.
-A clearly defined end point helps measure the success and efficiency of the process.
+A clearly defined endpoint helps measure the success and efficiency of the process.
 Drawing boundaries helps you identify the outcome (result) and the starting point (trigger).
 For example, a sales approval workflow is triggered when a redline request is triggered, and the endpoint could be the receipt of a signed concept.

 Identify the components – once the framework of the workflow is established, the next step is to create a list of all the stakeholders, tasks, and information required to complete the process.
 All those things that hold the work in any way, shape, or form.
 All those that add value or impact the work, and those that move it along without adding value need to be considered while identifying the components.

-Organize the sequence – the next step is to organize the components in a logical sequence.
+Organize the sequence – the next step is to organize the components logically.
 All the components must be connected in a logical workflow order as it happens.
 Using team workflow software helps create this sequence with an easy-to-use drag-and-drop interface.

 Review handoffs – the team workflow must be able to handle handoffs in a workflow.
 Any point where work changes hands could create bottlenecks in the workflow.
 Handoffs in the workflow can present vulnerabilities.

-Optimize the workflow – team workflows are like machines that require maintenance and fine-tuning for improving process outcomes.
-Any redundancies in the process workflows or too much back-and-forth communication, or cross-sharing data from other apps and systems require fine-tuning to optimize the performance.
+Optimize the workflow – team workflows are like machines that require maintenance and fine-tuning to improve process outcomes.
+Any redundancies in the process workflows too much back-and-forth communication, or cross-sharing data from other apps and systems require fine-tuning to optimize the performance.

 A workflow automation software like Cflow automates repetitive tasks and streamlines process workflows.
 It is a no-code workflow automation software that can automate any business workflow within minutes.